South Carolina Property Tax Rate A Complete Guide

 - The average South Carolina property tax rate is 0.574 percent

-- The nationwide average property tax rate stands at 1.211 percent
+- The nationwide median property tax rate stands at 1.211 percent

 - The average South Carolina property tax payment is $1,435